bkochuna/mpact-dev-env/README.md

 install_devtools.py creates the directory tree within <install dir>, downloads the necessary source code for all tools, and configures and installs them.
 By default, this installs gcc-4.8.3, mpich-3.1.3, cmake-3.3.2, and autoconf-2.69, i.e, mpact-dev-env-1.0, per the versioning specified below.
-For additional installation details, including specifiying alternate software versions, run python install_devtools.py --help.
+For more detailed installation instructions, including specifiying alternate software versions, run python install_devtools.py --help.

 <b>Versioning</b>